dfuse-io/docs/content/guides/graphql/getting-started-python.md

 {{< /tab >}}
 {{< /tabs >}}

-## 5. Crafting our GraphQL Query
+## 6. Crafting Your GraphQL Query

-Next, we will create our GraphQL query.
-Here, we will use a GraphQL subscription to enable us to stream results as they come.
-We will use the `searchTransactionsForward` operation, with the `"action:transfer"` query (See the [Search Query Language reference here]({{< ref "/reference/eosio/search" >}})).
+Next, you will create our GraphQL query.
+You will use a GraphQL subscription to stream results as they come.
+You will use the `searchTransactionsForward` operation, with the `"action:transfer"` query (See the [Search Query Language reference here]({{< ref "/reference/eosio/search" >}})).

 {{< tabs "graphql-query" >}}
 {{< tab lang="python" title="main.py" opts="linenos=table,linenostart=29" >}}